staltz/cycle-onionify/README.md

 ### How does this work?

-Read the source.
-It's less than 100 lines of code, and probably quicker to read the source than to explain it in words.
+[Read the source](https://github.com/staltz/cycle-onionify/blob/master/src/index.ts).
+It's less than 150 lines of code, and probably quicker to read the source than to explain it in words.

 ### Why is this not official in Cycle.js?